 Another “colour” you cannot go wrong with is white.
 Although technically not a “colour”, but the absence of all colours, white babygrows and bodysuits are the perfect combination of tradition whilst being completely neutral.
-Our First Outfits Collection and Pima Cotton Collection includes a range of beautiful pieces in white; they are a classic staple for any newborn, and garments you can pass down from generation to generation.
+Our Newborn First Outfits and Pima Cotton Clothes Collections include a range of beautiful pieces in white; they are a classic staple for any newborn, and garments you can pass down from generation to generation.
 Not to mention super soft and perfect for sensitive newborn skin!

 Ivory is a popular colour for christenings and special occasions, but there’s no reason why you cannot incorporate these creams into your baby’s day-to-day wardrobe too.
-This season, we have included an ivory coloured wool knitted set that perfectly suits the frilled collar bodysuit collection.
 A huge advantage of cream and ivory is that it looks great mixed and matched with white staple pieces.

-Whilst blue is stereotypically associated with boys, we like to think of it as gender-neutral, and many of the Mums that come into the shop in Belgravia love the pale blues for both boys and girls.
+Whilst blue is stereotypically associated with boys, we like to think of it as a gender-neutral colour, and many of the Mums that come into the shop in Belgravia love the pale blues for both boys and girls.
 A lovely sky blue or teal looks just as wonderful on little girls as it does on little boys.